simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    ..
 IMPORTANT::

-      Do **NOT** destroy your old Puppet master until everything has been successfully migrated and is in production under the new server.
+      Do **NOT** destroy your old Puppet server until everything has been successfully migrated and is in production under the new server.

 #.
 Consider vital services other than Puppet that are housed on your current
-   Puppet master node (e.g. DNS, DHCP, LDAP, custom kickstart, YUM, NFS, etc.).
+   Puppet server node (eg. DNS, DHCP, LDAP, custom kickstart, YUM, NFS, etc.).
-   You may choose to keep many of these services running on your old Puppet master node.
+   You may choose to keep many of these services running on your old Puppet server node.
 Anything not preserved must be migrated to a new system.

-Back up the Existing Puppet Master
+Back Up the Existing Puppet Server
 """"""""""""""""""""""""""""""""""

 Prior to any modifications to your infrastructure, we **highly** recommend